2612523060817 https://www.facebook.com/Hebrewworksheets/ UA-208629466-1 google-site-verification: google6056717aa6e79502.html 2612523060817

-Download the free discussion guide at the bottom!
+Download the free discussion guide at the end of the article.

 As Jewish educators, our mission is to inspire students to become compassionate, responsible, and engaged members of their communities.
 Rosh Hashanah, the Jewish New Year, offers a unique opportunity to teach Jewish values, or Middot.
 Through meaningful discussions, we can lay a solid moral foundation, nurturing qualities such as empathy, kindness, and community building.